 Teams and Communication

-On this course you will learn about how to manage teams effectively (face-to-face and remotely) and explore issues of organisational communication.
+The Teams and Communication course is for Academic Managers who want to learn more about how to manage teams effectively (face-to-face and remotely) and explore issues of organisational communication.

 Who is it for?